skolenik/svyset_manifesto/README.md

 **Rubrics**:

 1. **Can a survey statistician figure out from the documentation how to set the data up for correct estimation?**
 Yes.
 Section 5 of the Public-Use Files User Guide provides clear detail on the calculation and names of the various weight variables that can be used for estimation.
 This section also discusses variance estimation, and clearly describes the replicate weights that have been prepared for data users enabling variance estimation.
-Software options are also discussed in this section, and code illustrating the use of multiple programs for example analyses is provided in Appendix A.
+Software options are also discussed in this section, and code illustrating the use of multiple programs for the protype example analyses is provided in Appendix A.

 2. **Can an applied researcher figure out from the documentation how to set the data up for correct estimation?**
 Yes.
-While Section 5 provides enough detail for survey statisticians, it can also be easily interpreted by data users interested in secondary analyses.
-Appendix A is especially helpful, given that it provides annotated example code for several different packages.
+Appendix A of the User Guid is very helpful, given that it provides annotated example code for several different packages.
+Section 5 is aimed at survey statisticians, and will be overwhelming to the audience that is less technically prepared.

 3. **Is everything that the data user needs to know about the complex sampling contained in one place?**
 Yes; Section 5 provides all of the necessary sampling information for analysis purposes, and Appendix A contains all of the necessary code for actual practice.